-As proposed, the design and massing of the east elevation of the building is inconsistent with the scale, character and context of the Ocean Beach Local Historic District.
+As modified from the previously proposed design and as currently proposed, the design and massing of the east elevation of the building is now consistent with the scale, character and context of the Ocean Beach Local Historic District.

 e.
 The design and layout of the proposed site plan, as well as all new and existing buildings and public interior spaces shall be reviewed so as to provide an efficient arrangement of land uses.
 Particular attention shall be given to safety, crime prevention and fire protection, relationship to the surrounding neighborhood, impact on preserving historic character of the neighborhood and district, contiguous and adjacent buildings and lands, pedestrian sight lines and view corridors.